This post may contain affiliate links. Please read my Privacy Policy for details.

 Instructions

-- Kneading: Lightly flour a work surface.
+- Step Two: Kneading - Lightly flour a work surface.
 Place the dough on the work surface, it will be sticky at this stage.
 Knead by folding it in half, turning it 90 degrees, and folding it in half again.
 Do this until the dough is less sticky and no longer sticks to your fingers, about 7 - 10 minutes.
-To test if it's is ready, shape into a ball and poke it with your finger.
+To test if it is ready, shape it into a ball and poke it with your finger.
 If it slowly springs back, it is ready.
 If not, keep kneading until it springs back.

-- First Rise: Lightly grease a large bowl with oil or nonstick spray.
+- Step Three: First Rise -Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl and cover the bowl with plastic wrap or a damp towel.
 Let sit for 60 -90 minutes at room temperature or until it has doubled in size.
 If saving the other half, roll it into a ball.
 Lightly oil the dough with nonstick spray or olive oil.
-Place it into an individual freezer bag, remove all the air and seal the bag.
+Place it into an individual freezer bag, remove all the air, and seal it.
 Freeze for up to 3 months.

-- Top & Bake: Lightly brush the top with olive oil.
+- Step Five: Top & Bake -Lightly brush the top with olive oil.
 Using your fingers, push dents into the surface to prevent bubbling.
 Top with your favorite toppings and bake on the middle rack for 12-15 minutes.Slice hot pizza and serve immediately.

 Leave a Reply